 The Corporation is committed to an agreement with Dyson Alarm Tech Systems Limited to provide fire alarm life safety inspections to all housing properties.
-The agreement is for a three year period from March 2018 to March 2021, with the option of two - one year extensions, for a total cost of \$18,000 per year with an annual CPI% increase not to exceed 3%.
+The agreement was for a three year period from March 2018 to March 2021, with the option taken of two - one year extensions to March 2023, for a total cost of \$18,000 per year with an annual CPI% increase not to exceed 3%.